How to Cite a YouTube Video in MLA, APA, Chicago & 4 More Styles

 When your YouTube video is different

 Channel only, no named creator.
-The channel is the author for every purpose.
-Drop the brackets and the “uploaded by” — the channel takes the author slot directly.
+The channel is the author for every purpose, and there is no host to name in your sentence.
+In MLA, the channel takes the author slot directly, with no “uploaded by” phrase.

 APA: Cognitive Lab.
 (2024, July 15).
 How memory forms while you sleep [Video].
 YouTube. https://www.youtube.com/watch?v=example